 Also of interest is that White House has more people living here who work in computers and math than 95% of the places in the US.

-White House is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, White House doesn't have a public transportation system that people use for their commute.

-The per capita income in White House in 2018 was $34,509, which is wealthy relative to Tennessee, and upper middle income relative to the rest of the US.
-This equates to an annual income of $138,036 for a family of four.
-However, White House contains both very wealthy and poor people as well.
+The per capita income in White House in 2018 was $37,662, which is wealthy relative to Tennessee, and upper middle income relative to the rest of the US.
+This equates to an annual income of $150,648 for a family of four.

 The most common language spoken in White House is English.
 Other important languages spoken here include Spanish and Vietnamese.